 Public School Facilities Unfilled Seats by STAR, SY17-18 to SY18-19

-Notes: - Facility information is as recent as SY20-21. - This dashboard allows the user to view this analysis with and without DCPS portable capacities (or temporary classrooms). - Schools that are growing a grade each year can be excluded from the analysis, since it may not provide an accurate representation of their unfilled seats. - Schools that are overcrowded do not count as negative "unfilled seats"; these seats are set to zero.
+Notes: - This dashboard allows the user to view this analysis with and without DCPS portable capacities (or temporary classrooms). - Schools that are growing a grade each year can be excluded from the analysis, since it may not provide an accurate representation of their unfilled seats. - Schools that are overcrowded do not count as negative "unfilled seats"; these seats are set to zero.
 Therefore, subtracting enrollment from capacity (from previous visualizations) may not always equal the listed number of unfilled seats. - Capacity and unfilled seats for SY21-22 may not be directly comparable to capacity in previous years.
 Due to the coronavirus (COVID-19) pandemic, some public charter LEAs may have reported a lower capacity for their facilities that was in line with social distancing guidelines. - Capacity for SY13-14 through SY20-21 is for an entire LEA located within the facility.
 For SY21-22, capacity is split across grade bands (typical PK-5th, 6th-8th, and 9th-12th grade bands) proportional to their 1-year enrollment projections. - The grade band filter has been temporarily removed while the underlying data is revised to proportion capacity along grade band lines.
-See the downloadable dataset for more information on which schools fall under each grade band. - Capacities for DCPS schools that are swinging due to modernization are not reported. - STAR ratings are as recent as of SY18-19 due to the coronavirus (COVID-19) pandemic; therefore, the facility data for these graphics are also only as recent as SY18-19. - Facilities that are “multi-STAR” are facilities that have multiple schools in a facility with different STAR ratings.
-Facilities with no STAR rating include schools that did not receive a rating because they were either a new school, had a particular grade configuration that is not rated, or their enrollment was too small.
-Source: OSSE Audited Enrollment, SY13-14 to SY20-21, and DCPS and public charter LEA capacities (collected by DC PCSB)
+See the downloadable dataset for more information on which schools fall under each grade band. - Capacities for DCPS schools that are swinging due to modernization are not reported. - STAR ratings are as recent as of SY18-19 due to the coronavirus (COVID-19) pandemic; therefore, the facility data for these graphics are also only as recent as SY18-19. - Facilities that are “multi-STAR” are facilities that have multiple schools in a facility with different STAR ratings. - Facilities with no STAR rating include schools that did not receive a rating because they were either a new school, had a particular grade configuration that is not rated, or their enrollment was too small.
+Source: OSSE Audited Enrollment, SY13-14 to SY21-22; DCPS and public charter LEA capacities (collected by DC PCSB)